ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 ### Provision virtual server instances from base images
 {: #base-vsi-images}

 When provisioning a virtual server instance, you select the base image from a predefined set of operating system images supplied by {{site.data.keyword.IBM_notm}}.
-Base {{site.data.keyword.Bluemix}} virtual server instance images are populated with popular off the shelf operating systems:
+Base {{site.data.keyword.Bluemix_notm}} virtual server instance images are populated with popular off the shelf operating systems:

 ```
 ibmcloud is images